MikeSmithLabTeam/particletracker/docs/source/rstfiles/overview.rst

 - Load a settings .param file
 - Save the current settings to a .param file
 - Choose a file to act as the default settings
-- Reload the default settings into the current project
 - Toggle the live updates.

 If you are working with big images or the tracking method is slow for